gpsuser/UCMCO5607/week13 - Introduction to Networking and  Wireshark.md

 This process is known as encapsulation, and it allows the packet to be transmitted over the network and delivered to the correct destination.

-Not much attention is paid to layers 5 and 6 in the OSI model, as they are not as relevant to network communication as the other layers.
-Layers 5 and 6 are responsible for establishing, maintaining, and terminating connections between devices on a network, and for encrypting and decrypting data being transmitted.

-- These functions are important for secure communication between devices, but are not as critical to network communication as the other layers.

 A very important layer is the transport layer, which is responsible for end-to-end connections and reliability.
-The transport layer is where the TCP and UDP protocols operate, which are used to establish connections between devices and ensure the reliable delivery of data.
+The transport layer is where the TCP and UDP protocols operate.

 TCP is a connection-oriented protocol that guarantees the delivery of data in the order it was sent, while UDP is a connectionless protocol that does not guarantee the delivery of data.
 These protocols are used to transmit data between devices on a network and ensure that the data is delivered correctly and efficiently.

 ## PCAP files

 PCAP stands for Packet Capture, and is a file format used by network analyzers to capture and analyze network traffic.

 A PCAP file contains the raw data packets captured from the network, as well as the metadata associated with the packets, such as the source and destination addresses, the protocol used, and the size of the packet.

 PCAP files are used to troubleshoot network communication issues, analyze network traffic, and monitor network performance.
 They can be used to capture and analyze the data packets of various network protocols, including TCP, UDP, HTTP, and others.

-PCAP files can be captured from both wired and wireless networks, and can be used to analyze the data packets of both local and remote networks.
+- PCAP files can be captured from both wired and wireless networks, and can be used to analyze the data packets of both local and remote networks.

-A PCAP file is a packet capture file that contains data captured from a network.
-It is used by network analyzers, such as Wireshark, to analyze the data packets traveling on the network.

-A PCAP file contains the raw data packets captured from the network, as well as the metadata associated with the packets, such as the source and destination addresses, the protocol used, and the size of the packet.

 A 100MB PCAP file, for example, contains thousands of data packets captured from the network.
 Each packet contains information about the source and destination addresses, the protocol used, the size of the packet, and other metadata.

 - This information can be used to analyze the network traffic, troubleshoot network communication issues, and monitor network performance.

-PCAP files are used to troubleshoot network communication issues, analyze network traffic, and monitor network performance.

-- They can be used to capture and analyze the data packets of various network protocols, including TCP, UDP, HTTP, and others.
-- PCAP files can be captured from both wired and wireless networks, and can be used to analyze the data packets of both local and remote networks.

 PCAP files are commonly used by network administrators, security analysts, and developers to diagnose network problems, identify security threats, and optimize network performance.

 They are an essential tool for monitoring and analyzing network traffic, and can provide valuable insights into the operation of a network.